-Many people hear the news their cat is a diabetic and they think it’s a death sentence.
+Many people hear the news their cat is a diabetic, and they think it’s a death sentence.

-1. It’s a treatable disease.
+1. Diabetes in a cat is a treatable disease.

-When an older cat is presented to me with the common symptoms of drinking lots of water, urinating tons and losing weight, a diagnosis of diabetes can actually be good news.
-It’s often better news than kidney or liver failure in many cases.
+When an older cat is presented to the veterinarian with the common symptoms of drinking lots of water, urinating tons and losing weight, a diagnosis of feline diabetes can actually be good news.
+It’s often better news than kidney failure or liver failure in many cases.

 Early intervention with diabetes, as with so many other diseases, gives your cat the best chance of a better life, and possible remission.

-With proper diet and the correct insulin therapy, a significant number of cats can go into remission, or have their diabetes reversed.
+With proper diet and the correct insulin therapy, a significant number of cats can go into remission or have their diabetes reversed.